aweymo-ui/python_obsidian/index.md

 ## Overview

 This workshop will provide a detailed method for making connections across large text research collections, creating custom tags and visualizing your research from a bird's-eye perspective.
 This workshop will provide a complete walkthrough of how to utilize these tools and methods regardless of your previous technical experience requiring no coding beyond `#` and `/`.
-This workflow utilizes either open source materials or ones that are free of cost to all University of Idaho students and faculty.
+This workflow utilizes either open source materials or platforms that are free of cost to all University of Idaho students and faculty.

 {% include toc.html %}